Parish Guidelines on Safeguarding.

 As a church we are committed to supporting victims of abuse and encouraging them in their faith.

-If you suspect a case of abuse
+a case of abuse

 - As a general rule – always contact those in authority.